laurejt/sf-in-hathitrust/README.md

 Data Files
 ---------
-### english_sf.tsv
+### english_volumes.tsv
 A list of English-language SF volumes in HathiTrust.
 It focuses on works published from 1900&ndash;2010.

+### english_anthologies.tsv
+A (reduced) list of HathiTrust volumes tha correspond to English-language SF anthologies in HathiTrust.

 ### Coming soon
-In the near future there will also contain reduced list of HathiTrust volumes that correspond to English-language SF anthologies.
 Further in the future, we hope to add a list of non-English SF volumes in HathiTrust.

 Metadata Fields
 ---------------
-Each list will be represented as a `.tsv` that includes the following fields:
+Each list is represented as a `.tsv` that includes the following fields:
 - `htid`: HathiTrust volume identifier
 - `HTRecord`: The volume's corresponding HathiTrust catalogue record ID.
 We can view this record at `https://catalog.hathitrust.org/Record/[HTRecord]`